 Running a Show is Work!

-I use Simplecast to host the episodes ($12/mo.), and I also have a web domain for the main show site ($107/year).
+I use Simplecast to host the episodes (107/year).
 There was some upfront costs for recording equipment, but on the whole, costs have been low.
 However, outsourcing the editing is raising the monthly cost for the show considerably.
 So that is something for me to consider over time.
 I’m not super keen on the idea of having sponsors, but I know that when I listen to a show, I totally get why they have them!
 There’s definitely costs involved, especially when you’re a solo outfit and the show isn’t tied to your business.

 One of the things I’ve heard on other podcasts I’ve listened to is that, when you start a project like a podcast, you should set up some measures of success.
 I went in to this wanting to elevate instructional designers from all walks and positions and to hear about their stories and their journeys.
 But I didn’t (and don’t) have any concrete measurement for what success means for Dear ID.
 At what point might I decide that Dear ID is not worth continuing?
 I’ve thought about it, but I admit I still don’t know.
 But I’ve been encouraged by the regular listeners, reviews in iTunes, and tweets about the show.
 Let’s take a look at some show stats.